 How do I obtain my CME credits or a certificate of participation for CROI 2017?

-After you complete the evaluation (please check your e-mail and follow the link), you are required to LOG-IN using 2 unique identifiers to complete the online claim form: 1) the e-mail address you used to register for CROI; and 2) your password, which is your CROI registration ID number and the first part of the e-mail address you used to register (before @).
+The deadline to claim a Certificate of Participation, Continuing Medical Education (CME) credits, or American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points for CROI 2017 has passed.
+If you previously submitted your claim form, your certificate has been uploaded to your CROI profile.
+To print your certificate, you are required to LOG-IN using 2 unique identifiers to complete the online claim form: 1) the e-mail address you used to register for CROI; and 2) your password, which is your CROI registration ID number and the first part of the e-mail address you used to register (before @).
 Insert the number of hours and click "Submit."
 Please note that your username and password are case sensitive and must be entered as received.

 e-mail address: email@example.com